maneesh51/Benchmark-Tasks/README.md

 ## 1. Duffing oscillator response analysis (DORA) prediction task:

 The DORA task is to generate the response analysis of a forced Duffing oscillator using a minimal training dataset.
 This task tests the generalization capabilities of the machine-learning model by extrapolating the system response in unseen parameter regimes i.e amplitude of external periodic forcing in this case.
-The best working model should be able to qualitatively capture the system response for instance, the exact number of cycles when the system is in a limit-cycle regime or chaotic trajectories for the amplitude values shifting the system in a chaotic regime by training the model only on a limited datasets.
+The best working model should be able to qualitatively capture the system response for instance, the exact number of cycles when the system is in a limit-cycle regime or chaotic trajectories for the amplitude values shifting the system in a chaotic regime by training the model only on limited datasets.

 <p align="center">
 <img src="https://github.com/maneesh51/Benchmark-Tasks/blob/bb41fa278823815ca984b40db618be6f6e0459e3/DORA_3.png">